JulianKropp/pubsub-sse/README.md

      a. 'topics': Lists all available topics (public, private, and group).
      b. 'subscribed': Event which indicates topics the client has recently subscribed to.
      c. 'unsubscribed':  Event which indicates topics the client has recently unsubscribed from.
-   - Each topic in these lists includes its 'name'.
+   - Each topic in these lists includes its 'ID'.
    - The 'topics' list also includes the 'type' of each topic, which can be 'public', 'private', or 'group'.

 **2. 'updates' (Data Updates):**
    - This part contains the actual data updates for the topics the client is subscribed to.
    - It is an array of objects, each representing an update for a specific topic.
    - Each update object includes:
-     a. 'topic': The name of the topic being updated.
+     a. 'topic': The ID of the topic being updated.
      b. 'data': The new data for the topic, encapsulated in a nested JSON object.

 **3. Note on Topics:**